 While you can draft a will yourself, it is advisable to consult an experienced estate planning attorney to ensure that your document adequately protects your interests – especially if you suspect it may be contested, or if you want to disinherit your spouse or a child.

 North Carolina law requires the testator to be at least 18 years old and of sound mind: Once someone has become mentally incapacitated, he is no longer able to execute a will.
 Also, the law imposes certain formalities in the execution of a will, requiring the testator to sign the document in front of two witnesses, who also sign the will.

 While no one enjoys thinking about his own death or a loved one’s death, it is never too early to start planning to settle your own estate.
 Failing to draft and execute a descriptive, legally compliant will can cause problems from the State’s interference at best, to inter-family disputes at the worst.

-If you need help putting your North Carolina will in place, Rountree Losee is well-equipped to help you articulate your wishes and express them in a binding legal document.
+If you need help putting your North Carolina will in place, the Wilmington law firm of Rountree Losee is well-equipped to help you articulate your wishes and express them in a binding legal document.
 If you have questions or would like to start your estate planning process, please contact our Wilmington office at 910-763-3404 for a consultation.